 What is the Difference Between a Need-Based and Merit-Based Scholarship?

-Posted on June 10,2024 in Uncategorized
+Posted on February 16,2026 in Uncategorized

 Online Scholarship OpportunitiesNavigating the world of scholarships can be daunting, especially when you are trying to figure out which type best suits your situation.
 Two of the most common types of scholarships are need-based and merit-based, each with its own unique criteria and benefits.
 At the OVC Scholarship Network, we specialize in helping students discover and apply for scholarships best suited to fit their needs and achievements.